Initiatives Aimed at Occupational Health and Safety and Health and Productivity Management that Support the Activity of Employees

 We focus our efforts on reducing the total number of working hours, not to mention observing legislation including the 36 Agreement.
 To achieve more effective working style, ITOCHU Corporation introduced a morning-focused working system in October 2013, ahead of other companies.
 Under this initiative, we reviewed the work style that assumes overtime work and shifted from a night-focused style to morning-focused work centered on the basic hours of 9 a.m. to 5:15 p.m.
 As a result, the total number of working hours has been decreasing year by year.
 We believe that this initiative will not only enable the maintenance and improvement of our employees' health, but that it will also help female employees demonstrate their abilities and help employees achieve a good balance between work and family life.
 We are pursuing a well-balanced reform of work awareness and style among all employees, in order to discharge our corporate mission of "Committed to the Global Good" by always viewing things from the customer's perspective.

 The above initiatives were highly regarded by the Development Bank of Japan (DBJ), and ITOCHU Corporation obtained the highest rank in the DBJ's Health Management Rating System in FY2016 for the first time as a sogo shosha.
-ITOCHU Corporation was also selected as a Health and Productivity Stock in the health and productivity management program jointly carried out by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange in the two consecutive years of FY2016 and FY2017.
+ITOCHU Corporation was also selected as a Health and Productivity Stock 2016 and 2017 in the health and productivity management program jointly carried out by the Ministry of Economy, Trade and Industry and the Tokyo Stock Exchange in the two consecutive.

 We succeeded in these areas because we have positioned "working style reforms" and "Health and Productivity Management") as important management strategies, introducing a morning-focused working system ahead of other companies, and promoting aggressive health enhancement measures throughout the entire company by cooperating with industrial physicians and the Health Insurance Union.